Chart Color Schemes

 Morley has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 22 projects that could affect the region.
-Notable projects include Bayswater Bridge Medical and Wellness Centre, Morley Galleria Shopping Centre Redevelopment, Les Hansman Community Centre Redevelopment, and 55 Vera Street Morley Apartments.
+AreaSearch identified 22 projects likely to affect the area.
+Notable ones are Bayswater Bridge Medical and Wellness Centre, Morley Galleria Shopping Centre Redevelopment, Les Hansman Community Centre Redevelopment, and 55 Vera Street Morley Apartments.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.